virocon-organization/viroconweb/README.md

 ViroCon is written in Python 3.6.4 and uses the web framework Django 1.11.11.
  The software is seperated in two main packages, viroconweb and viroconcom.
- This is the repository of viroconcom, which is the web application.
+ This is the repository of viroconweb, which is the web application.
  The second package, viroconcom, handles the statistical computations and has its own [repository](https://github.com/ahaselsteiner/viroconcom).